 The classic approach for direct volume rendering for each pixel in the image casts a ray directed towards the volumetric data.
 Along this ray samples are taken of the volumetric data.
 As volumetric data is discrete it is necessary to interpolate the data at points away from the grid nodes.
-To produce values for these offgrid sample points a reconstruction filter is used.
+To produce values for these off-grid sample points a reconstruction filter is used.
 If the sample rate along the ray is at or above the Nyquist rate the sinc filter can be used for perfect reconstruction.
 However, the unbounded support of this filter makes it impractical in most cases.

 A significant body of research has been done on the design of practical reconstruction filters.
-This includes a range of windowing schemes for the sinc filter to create a bounded support filter with some of the properties of perfect reconstruction [32].
-Methods that use a prefilter prior to reconstruction to improve the quality of the filtered data [4, 9].
-As well as a number of spline based filters, including the Catmull-Rom, cubic B-splines and BC-splines [3, 14, 19].
+This includes a range of windowing schemes for the sinc filter to create a bounded support filter with some of the properties of perfect reconstruction [12].
+Other methods use a prefilter prior to reconstruction improve the quality of the filtered data [8, 13].
+Further, spline based filters may be based on Catmull-Rom, cubic B-splines, and BC-splines [9, 14, 15].

-All practical filters will introduce artefacts into the reconstructed image.
-The nature and severity of such artefacts is usually studied in the frequency A filter smooths if it deviates from the ideal pass-band behaviour and produces post-aliasing if it deviates from the ideal stop-band behaviour in the frequency domain.
-Visually, in the final rendered images smoothing removes finer details while postaliasing introduces typical aliasing artefacts. amount of smoothing and post-aliasing introduced by a filter can be estimated by the metrics in [19].
-In Fig. 1(a), the engine data set has been rendered using DVR.
-Fig. 1(b) shows the data set rendered with the trilinear reconstruction showing aliasing artefacts when zoomed in.
-In Fig. 1(c) the zoomed in area is noticeably smoother due to using the B-spline filter.
+All practical filters introduce artefacts into the reconstructed image.
+The nature and severity of such artefacts are usually studied in the frequency domain.
+A filter smooths if it deviates from the ideal pass-band behaviour and produces post-aliasing if it deviates from the ideal stop-band behaviour in the frequency domain.
+Visually, in the final rendered images smoothing removes finer details while postaliasing introduces typical aliasing artefacts.
+The amount of smoothing and post-aliasing introduced by a filter can be estimated by the metrics in Ref.
+[9].
+In Fig. 1(a), the engine dataset has been rendered using DVR.
+Figure 1(b) shows the dataset rendered with trilinear reconstruction; it shows aliasing artifacts when zoomed in.
+In Fig. 1(c)the zoomed in area is noticeably smoother due to using the B-spline filter.

-Although reconstruction filters can affect noticeably the visual appearance of DVR images there are surprisingly few studies that assess how observers perceive the differences between the filters or the artefacts produced by them.
-In [20] a perceptual study was undertaken to see what parameters for the BC-splines causes visual artefacts of blurring, ringing or anisotropy.
-In a more recent study reconstruction filters were assessed for a path-searching task in 3D [28].
+Although reconstruction filters can noticeably affect the visual appearance of DVR images there are surprisingly few studies that assess how observers perceive the differences between the filters or the artefacts produced by them.
+In Ref.
+[6] a perceptual study was undertaken to see what parameters for BC-splines cause visual artefacts of blurring, ringing, or anisotropy.
+In a more recent study reconstruction filters were assessed for a path-searching task in 3D [11].
 The results there determined that the choice of filter can have an effect on task performance, although it is not clear exactly why the filters produced different results.

-Fig. 1 DVR image of an engine data set illustrating the differences between two reconstruction filters.
+Fig. 1 DVR image of an engine dataset illustrating the differences between two reconstruction filters.

-2.2 Quality of Stereoscopic DVR
+2.2 Quality of stereoscopic DVR

 The quality of stereoscopically viewed DVR has been primarily assessed using tasks that require a participant to perform a task related to depth perception.
-These include the depth ordering evaluations of [5, 7] where volume rendered cylinders are displayed and participants must find their ordering.
-As well as the more common relative depth tasks requiring participant to find which highlighted feature is closest to themselves [13, 29] and path-searching tasks [2, 28].
-These studies give values use the task's accuracy rates to compare the quality of one rendering method or display system over another but do not give any information as to how participants perceive any visual differences.
+These include the depth ordering evaluations of Refs.
+[1, 3] where volume rendered cylinders were displayed and participants had to find their ordering, as well as the more common relative depth tasks requiring participants to find which highlighted feature is closest to themselves [16, 17], and path-searching tasks [11, 18].
+These studies give values using the task's accuracy rates to compare the quality of one rendering method or display system over another but do not give any information as to how participants perceive any visual differences.